-The Native American Indian Dog is an ancestor to the original Native American Indian Dogs who served as working dogs and companions to Native Americans.
-They have roots that are thousands of years old.
+The Native American Indian Dog(R) is an ancestor to the original Native dog who served as a working, utilitarian dog and companion to the Native Americans.

 Native American Indian Dog’s History